a-h-ismail/auto-setup/README.md

-# auto-setup
+# linux-setup

 ## Introduction

-Linux Auto Setup is a set of scripts and a configuration file that helps you setup your Linux system.
-It relies only on coreutils and other basic tools like `acl`.
+`linux-setup` is a set of scripts and a configuration file that helps you setup your Linux system.
+Requires coreutils, a package manager and `acl` tools only.

 ## Features